-- Anthropometrics (Anthropometrics Form) - Nutritional supplements prescribed for postoperative period - 400 meter corridor walk - The walk only conducted up to a participant's 5th annual visit year and not again until the 10th annual visit during 3rd grant cycle 2016-2022 - Most recent vital signs, laboratory values, medications (within 90 days of visit date) - Comorbidity reassessment - Psychosocial self-assessment forms - Smoking status, other conditions possibly affecting outcomes - Healthcare utilization - Polysomnography (sleep study) data files (for those with OSAS diagnosed at baseline, data files for the 12 month follow-up sleep study, if done clinically, will be collected for research analysis) - A partial annual visit (odd years beginning year 7) will consist of a telephone interview to complete interview-based questionnaires (e.g., anthropometrics, brief comorbidity status healthcare utilization, and retention surveys).
+- Anthropometrics (Anthropometrics Form) - Nutritional supplements prescribed for postoperative period - 400 meter corridor walk - The walk was only conducted up to a participant's 5th annual visit year and not again until the 10th annual visit during 3rd grant cycle 2016-2022.
+This is no longer done in the no cost extension period due to the transition to Quest study visits. - Most recent vital signs, laboratory values, medications - Comorbidity reassessment - Psychosocial self-assessment forms - Smoking status, other conditions possibly affecting outcomes - Healthcare utilization - Polysomnography (sleep study) data files (for those with OSAS diagnosed at baseline, data files for the 12-month follow-up sleep study, if done clinically, will be collected for research analysis) - An annual phone visit (years 7, 9 and 11-14) will consist of a telephone interview to complete interview-based questionnaires (e.g., anthropometrics, brief comorbidity status healthcare utilization, and retention surveys).
 No laboratory testing will be done by the study at these timepoints.
 The time estimated for this telephone interview will be <30 minutes.

 400 meter corridor walk.
-After a brief medical screening, eligible participants will be asked to complete a 400 meter corridor walk at their usual walking pace at baseline, 6 months, and at annual study visits.
+After a brief medical screening, eligible participants were asked to complete a 400 meter corridor walk at their usual walking pace at baseline, 6 months, and at annual study visits.
 During the 2016-2022 grant cycle, this test will be prospectively done at anniversary visits through year 5 and not again until year 10.
-This is not done for home visits.
+This was not done for home visits and is no longer being done in the no cost extension period due to the transition to Quest study visits.
 Details are outlined in the manual of procedures.

 Laboratory studies: Blood (70mL) and urine (3.5mL) will be obtained for research purposes from adolescent participants who are undergoing bariatric surgery at baseline and at 6, 12 months and annually postoperatively.
-The maximal volume of 70 mL of blood drawn at each time point, predictably represents <2% of a individual with a body mass of 68 kg, far below that which would be considered excessive.
-A portion of the adolescent's plasma, serum, and urine that is not used immediately by Teen-LABS will be banked at the NIDDK Biospecimen Repository for future investigations.
-Serum, plasma, and urine will be aliquoted into approximately 30 separate cryovials (10 serum and 10 plasma and 10 urine) in volumes of 0.5 mL for storage at the NIDDK repository for future research.
-A portion of the adolescent specimens will be used by Teen-LABS investigators during the course of this study.
+The maximal volume of 70 mL of blood drawn at each time point, predictably represents <2% of an individual with a body mass of 68 kg, far below that which would be considered excessive.

+In early 2020 and prior years, a portion of the adolescent's plasma, serum, and urine that was not used immediately by Teen-LABS was banked at the NIDDK Biospecimen Repository for future investigations.
+Serum, plasma, and urine were aliquoted into approximately 30 separate cryovials (10 serum and 10 plasma and 10 urine) in volumes of 0.5 mL for storage at the NIDDK repository for future research.
+A portion of the adolescent specimens previously collected and stored at the NIDDK repository will be used by Teen-LABS investigators and ancillary study investigators during the course of this study.
 The analyses to be performed using these specimens are identified in Table 6.

-Also, one 10mL tube of whole blood (this volume included in above 70mL total) will be shipped to the NIDDK Genetics Repository for DNA extraction and storage.
+Also, one 10mL tube of whole blood (this volume included in above 70mL total) was shipped to the NIDDK Genetics Repository for DNA extraction and storage.
 Participants in Teen-LABS agree to serum, plasma, and urine collection, but may opt out of DNA collection.